AmanTank187/CV/README.md

 ## Hobbies

-I am a competitive person so i enjoy gaming and playing sports.
-For gaming i will take part in tournaments in my free time and for sports i play football weekly.
+I consider myself a very competitive individual so i like to take part in team based games.
+I enjoy playing football weekly and playing in video game tournaments in my free time.
+They both revolve around individual skill and coming together to work as a team which is the reason why I have a passion for both activities.